 I got this, very unexpectedly in a chemist in the red light district of Amsterdam.
 It was on sale beside a lot of other things that I could not identify the use for and frankly wouldn't want to.
 I was amazed to find this, OK the bottle is not the same shape as it was and the scent is not identical.
 It is far more aldehydic than I remember and rosier.
 Also I do not remember the drydown being powdery but memory is a funny thing.
 I brought this back for an old lady I know and she was delighted to see it again.
 She didn't smell a lot of difference from how she remembered the original - nostalgic and pretty, but it never was my 'style'.
 Still I might buy it again for a gift.

-The opening is where I get the heady onslaught of floral aldehydes, which is a bit too much for me.
+Ahh in a world where super-soapy fragrances have become their own genre this nostalgic powdery aldehyde seems totally fresh.
+I actually really like this scent.
+I've never smelled the original, but the reformulation is so weirdly familiar and old fashioned that I can't help but smile when I catch a whiff of it on my arm.The opening is where I get the heady onslaught of floral aldehydes, which is a bit too much for me.
 Then it becomes sweeter, then powdery soft.
 The gentle, waxy, soapy, dry down is where it's all at for me.
 I can't seem to get the drama that seems associated with this fragrance, to me it's all happy soapy bubbles... and that's just fine!

 I love Evening in Paris by Bourjois.
 I have the reformulated version by the Chanel group and I think it smells great.
 Very rosy, usually I cannot wear rose scents but this one goes great with my chemistry.
 I detect aldehydes which is a signature of Chanels.
 I have had the pleasure of owning vintage EIP perfumes and every now and then I get a bottle that hasnt turned too bad.
 Try to get the parfum, not the eau de toilettes or colognes in the vintages, but the pure parfum, they have a tendancy to remain truer.
 I love the demilune bottle of cobalt blue, a nod to the original bottles.